unagex/immudb-operator/docs/installation.md

 You should have an EKS cluster already running.
 See the [official documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) if that's not the case.
 1. Install the Amazon EBS CSI driver add-on on your EKS cluster.
 See the [official documentation](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html) to add it.
 2. Grant permissions for your EKS cluster to interact with Amazon EBS volumes, you need to update the IAM roles associated with your EKS nodes.
-Here is the necessary policy to attach to your cluster role:
+Here is the necessary policy to attach to your cluster role.
 ```json
 {
  "Version": "2012-10-17",